pivotal/docs-tap/services-toolkit/tutorials/integrate-cloud-services.hbs.md

 # Integrating cloud services into Tanzu Application Platform

-In this Services Toolkit tutorial you learn how [service operators](../reference/terminology-and-user-roles.hbs.md#so) can integrate the cloud services of their choice into Tanzu Application Platform.
+In this Services Toolkit tutorial you learn how [service operators](../reference/terminology-and-user-roles.hbs.md#so) can integrate the cloud services of their choice into Tanzu Application Platform (commonly known as TAP).

 There are a multitude of cloud-based services available on the market for consumers today.
 AWS, Azure, and GCP all provide support for a wide range of fully-managed, performant and